 Working with Emotional Intelligence by Daniel Goleman (full text of Google Books)

 Looking for business solutions?
-To learn more about Heartmanity's emotional intelligence training and programs for business and how to apply emotional intelligence in leadership, please email [email protected]
+To learn more about Heartmanity's emotional intelligence training and programs for businesses and how to apply emotional intelligence in leadership, please email email@example.com.

 Enid Spitz is a writer and yoga instructor based in Charleston, SC.
 She previously lived in Portland, OR and Seattle, WA, where she was a newspaper editor and researched yoga for traumatic brain Injury.
 Heartmanity combines Enid's passions for social well-being, neuroscience and yoga.
 When not writing or on the yoga mat, she is an avid traveller, enjoys a good whiskey, and loves being outdoors.
 Twitter: @enidrosalyn, Instagram: @littleyogibird.